trenthuber/adventOfGo2025/README.md

 ## Building

-To build a specific file, just `go build` it.
-The resulting executable expects to take input from a file named `input.txt` located in the same directory as you're running the executable in.
-To specify whether you'd like to process that input according to the first or second part of that day, you have to pass either a `1` or a `2` on the command line.
-Additionally, since each day comes with an example input used for testing, you can optionally pass `test` at the end of the command line to take input from `test.txt` instead, which is where I would paste the test input copied directly from the webpage.
+To build any file, just use the `go build` command.
+The program reads its input from a file named `input.txt` located in the same directory that you're running the program in.
+To specify whether you'd like to process the input according to the first or second part of that day's challenge, you can either pass a `1` or a `2` as a command line argument.
+Each challenge comes with additional smaller input used for basic testing that can be copied to a file named `test.txt`.
+Passing `test` as a command line argument will have the program read input from `test.txt` instead.

 If you find this code at all useful, I've included a template, `template.go`, that can be used for any other Advent of Code challenges.